How Much Does a Destination Wedding Cost? 2026 Guide

 Total couple cost$3,810

-Resort: Riu Palace Jamaica · Budget-focused — group minimum unlocked complimentary package; opted for symbolic ceremony
+Resort: RIU Palace Jamaica · Budget-focused — complimentary package via group minimum; symbolic ceremony chosen

 High-tier wedding package$8,500